-After you have set custom prices for prints, Business Account users may wish to create coupons to reward certain customers, issue print credits, grant free shipping, or allow some people to order your prints at cost.
+After you have set custom prices for prints, you may wish to create coupons to reward certain customers, issue print credits, grant free shipping, or allow some people to order your prints at cost.

-All of that can be done by visiting your Account Settings' Business tab, and clicking on Selling.
+All that can be done by visiting Account Settings > Business > Selling.

-There is no charge for creating coupons and you may create as many as you'd like.
+There's no charge for creating coupons, and you can create as many as you'd like.
 To get started, you must have a valid credit card on file.
-That means if you are in your free trial period, you will need to pay for your Business account before creating a Coupon.
+If you're in your free trial period, you'll need to upgrade to a paid account before you can create a coupon.

-FYI: Coupons don't apply to any Photo Extras that your customers may add to their orders.
+FYI: Coupons don't apply to any Photo Extras your customers may add to their orders.

-Amount off - This simply discounts your customer's order a certain dollar amount off the pre-shipping total.
+Amount Off: This discounts your customer's order a certain dollar amount off the pre-shipping total.
 You can optionally set a maximum number of uses, a start and end date, and a minimum purchase.

-Percent off - This discounts a percent of the pre-shipping total.
+Percent Off: This discounts a percentage off the pre-shipping total.
 You can optionally set a maximum number of uses, a start and end date, a minimum purchase, and a maximum discount amount.

-At Cost - This allows the lucky person who wields the code to order the images on your site at cost.
+At Cost: This allows the lucky person who wields the code to order images on your site at cost.
 You can optionally set a maximum number of uses, and a start and end date.

-Free Shipping - This grants free standard shipping to your customer, or free airmail shipping if the order is international.
+Free Shipping: This grants free standard shipping to your customer, or free airmail shipping if the order is international.
 If the customer opts for faster shipping at checkout, then an amount equal to standard shipping will be taken off the shipping total.
 (Standard shipping is usually 6–10 business days; however, some orders do not qualify for this shipping type and will instead default to the 3–5 business days option.
 In this case, an amount equal to standard shipping will be taken off the shipping total.)

 You can set these coupons in any of our 10 currency choices.
 Note that all start and end dates are set to follow Pacific time, not your local time.